stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Templates/TrueSTUDIO/readme.txt

  - Click on File->Import, select General->'Existing Projects into Workspace'
    and then click "Next".
  - Browse to the TrueSTUDIO workspace directory and select the project:

-   - STM324xG_EVAL: to configure the project for STM32F4xx devices.
+   - STM324xG_EVAL: to load the project for STM32F40xx/41xx devices.
+   @note The needed define symbols for this config are already declared in the
+         preprocessor section: USE_STM324xG_EVAL, STM32F40XX, USE_STDPERIPH_DRIVER

+   - STM324x7I_EVAL: to load the project for STM32F427x/437x devices.
+   @note The needed define symbols for this config are already declared in the
+         preprocessor section: USE_STM324x7I_EVAL, STM32F427X, USE_STDPERIPH_DRIVER

  - Rebuild all project files: Select the project in the "Project explorer" window then click on Project->build project menu.
  - Run program: Select the project in the "Project explorer" window then click Run->Debug (F11)

- @note The needed define symbols for this config are already declared in the
-       preprocessor section: USE_STM324xG_EVAL, STM32F4XX, USE_STDPERIPH_DRIVER

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */